functional-art/functional-art.github.com/2017/african-polyphony.md

 composition library for Clojure.
-I will show that the programmatic approach is able to clearly articulate musical structure that Arom's notational scheme leaves implicit (or delegates to the accompanying text to describe).I will of course also play the examples for the audience, because as Arom quotes Lévi-Strauss, "The proof of the analysis is in the synthesis."
+I will show that the programmatic approach is able to clearly articulate musical structure that Arom's notational scheme leaves implicit (or delegates to the accompanying text to describe).
+I will of course also play the examples for the audience, because as Arom quotes Lévi-Strauss, "The proof of the analysis is in the synthesis."